-Those considering functional rhinoplasty or septoplasty should carefully evaluate their surgeon’s training and credentials.
+Those considering functional rhinoplasty or septoplasty (or septorhinoplasty) should carefully evaluate their surgeon’s training and credentials.
 Dr. Brian Harmych is double board-certified by the American Academy of Otolaryngology – Head and Neck Surgery and the American Board of Facial Plastic and Reconstructive Surgery and is one of the only fellowship-trained and board-certified Facial Plastic & Reconstructive rhinoplasty surgeons in the Northeast Ohio and Cleveland, Ohio area.

-Impaired nasal breathing, or nasal obstruction, can be quite disruptive to a person’s quality of life.
-Abnormalities of the bone and cartilage framework of the nose may be inherited, congenital, or caused by trauma and prior surgery and often impair nasal airflow and nasal breathing.
+Impaired nasal breathing, or nasal obstruction, can be quite troublesome to quality of life.
+Abnormalities of the bone and cartilage of the nose may be inherited, congenital, or caused by trauma and prior surgery and often impair nasal airflow and nasal breathing.
 This problem may be exacerbated by the presence of other nasal and sinus problems such as a deviated nasal septum, enlarged turbinates, or nasal allergies.
 Patients often seek consultation with a facial plastic and reconstructive surgeon to improve their nasal breathing.
 Occasionally those undergoing surgery to improve nasal breathing desire to improve the appearance of the nose at the same time.